-Financial Careers- Ok, you can finally say it, this iconic line from the hit Hollywood film Jerry Maguire.
-And while the character of Cuba Gooding Jr. in the film is a soccer player and not an aspiring investment banker, the line resonates (so loud and clear!) with anyone who aspires to a career in finance, particularly in high finance.
+Financial Careers—You can finally say this iconic line from the hit Hollywood film Jerry Maguire.
+While Cuba Gooding Jr.’s character in the film is a soccer player and not an aspiring investment banker, the line resonates (so loud and clear!) with anyone who aspires to a career in finance, particularly in high finance.

-So yeah, go ahead and yell, “Show me the money!”
-Yes, remove it from your system. phew!
+So yeah, yell, “Show me the money!”
+And yes, remove it from your system.
+Phew!

-Behind the glitz and glamor of these Wall Street bigwigs lies an unquenchable fire in their bellies, tempered by patience; a lot of experience in the trenches; Courage, bravery, and willingness to take risks; the right skills; relevant proof of education; and thirst to continue learning.
+Behind the glitz and glamor of these Wall Street bigwigs lies an unquenchable fire in their bellies, tempered by patience, a lot of experience in the trenches, courage, bravery, and willingness to take risks, the right skills, relevant proof of education, and a thirst for continuing learning.

 And how could we forget?
 Unlike most other careers, if you feel like walking the financial wire, you damn well qualify!